 Use the public power Safety Manual and attend Academy training to ensure that your utility staff are meeting the latest OSHA and NESC standards.
 The Safety Manual covers substation safety; personal protective equipment guidelines — including clothing requirements — with focus on less than 1,000 volts; wireless electronic devices and cell phone use; and CPR/First Aid/AED.

-The DEED (Demonstration of Energy & Efficiency Developments) program, the Association’s R&D arm, supports innovation to improve utility business and operations.
+The DEED (Demonstration of Energy & Efficiency Developments) program, APPA’s R&D arm, supports innovation to improve utility business and operations.
 You can join DEED to apply for project grants and scholarships or to fund interns to work at your utility.

 Earn national and local recognition for your accomplishments in utility operations, leadership, advocacy, communications, and community service.

 This guide lists industry suppliers in more than 50 categories.
 You can search vendors by product, service, name, location, category, and contact.
-Access news, whitepapers, and articles from the Association's corporate associate members.
+Access news, whitepapers, and articles from APPA's corporate associate members.
 Distribute your RFPs to the vendor companies listed on the guide and get personalized responses.